Organisational Unit: UNU Institute for Environment and Human Security (UNU-EHS)

 UNU-EHS, established in December 2003, is part of the UNU system, a worldwide network of research and training institutes.
 Its mission is to advance human security through knowledge-based approaches to reducing vulnerability and environmental risks.
 For more information, please visit www.ehs.unu.edu.

-Under the overall authority of the Director of UNU-EHS/Vice-Rector in Europe, and the co-supervision of the Director of PAUWES and the Head of the EduSphere section at UNU-EHS, the successful candidate will:
+Under the authority of the Director of UNU-EHS/Vice-Rector in Europe and the supervision of the Head of the Vulnerability Assessment, Risk Management & Adaptive Planning (VARMAP) section, the successful candidate will be entrusted with the following tasks:

 Required qualifications and experience include:

-We offer a competitive net salary (tax-exempted) at P-2 level, commensurate to the level of experience, and allowances including post adjustment.
+We offer a competitive net salary (tax-exempted) at P2 level commensurate to level of experience and allowances including post adjustment.
 Post adjustment is subject to change.

-The post carries the standard set of United Nations benefits and entitlements for international positions in the UN Common System, including participation in the United Nations Joint Staff Pension Fund, the possibility of participation in a health insurance programme, education grant, removal expenses, and home leave.
+The post carries the standard set of United Nations benefits and entitlements for international positions in the UN Common Systems, including participation in the United Nations Joint Staff Pension fund, the possibility of participation in a health insurance programme, education grant, removal expenses and home leave.

-UNU Rector reserves the right to appoint a suitable candidate at a lower level than advertised.
+The UNU Rector reserves the right to appoint suitable candidate at a lower level than advertised.

 This is a full-time, fixed-term appointment and an internationally recruited post.
-The initial appointment will be for a period of one (1) year with the possibility of renewal on a rolling fixed-term appointment basis, subject to satisfactory work performance.
+The initial appointment will be for a period of one (1) year, with the possibility of renewal on a rolling fixed-term appointment basis, subject to satisfactory work performance.
+The mandatory age of retirement for United Nations staff is 65 years old.
 The combined duration of fixed-term appointments shall not exceed six (6) years.
-The mandatory age of retirement for United Nations staff is 65 years.
+The mandatory age of retirement for United Nations staff is 65 years old.

 Staff members of the United Nations University are international civil servants subject to the authority of the Rector and may be assigned to any of the activities or offices of the United Nations University.